 Physical Medicine and Rehabilitation

-Physicians who specialize in Physical Medicine and Rehabilitation are called physiatrists.
+Physicians who specialize in Physical Medicine and Rehabilitation (PM&R) are called physiatrists.
 A physiatrist treats patients with physical impairments or disabilities that limit daily functioning and impair quality of life.
 Physiatrists provide a spectrum of care, from diagnosis to treatment and rehabilitation in patients of all ages with a focus on the following: